Residencies

 50 jaar Molenwijk

-Florian Braakman was the first to move into the residency: from October to the end of November 2018, Werkplaats Molenwijk was his base of operations.
+Documentary photographer, Florian Braakman was the first resident to move into the Werkplaats Molenwijk between October and November 2018.

 Molenwijk residents with photos or other ideas could drop by during this consultation hour.
-Material from the personal archives of local residents and the new work that Florian Braakman creates during his residency will be part of the exhibition 50 years Molenwijk.
+Material from the personal archives of local residents and the new work that Florian Braakman created during his residency were part of the exhibition 50 years Molenwijk.
 As part of the project, a 2,500-copy local paper was distributed door-to-door.
+Buy the digital version of the paper on our webshop!

 Portraits of Molenwijk residents, by Florian Braakman (2018)